At Lindum Packaging we have worked to develop our BioZ technology.

 BioZ is a technology which when applied to our existing plastic products triggers degradation after 6 to 12 months – significantly quicker than in existing packaging plastics.

-Existing fully biodegradable “plastic” materials, produced from sugar starch, are comparatively expensive and have drawbacks.
+Existing biodegradable “plastic” materials, produced from sugar starch, are comparatively expensive and have drawbacks.
 These biodegradable products cannot be mixed with any other plastics for disposal/recycling as they cannot be recycled and will contaminate the recyclable plastics.
 This creates a need for separate disposal methods for biodegradable and recyclable waste which increase costs and hassle.

-With our planet’s welfare being such an ever more important concern to us all, we’ve added to our ability to significantly reduce your packaging waste by providing a ground-breaking greener alternative.
+With our planet’s welfare being an ever more important concern to us all, we’ve added to our ability to significantly reduce your packaging waste by providing a ground-breaking greener alternative.

 Of course, less packaging means less cost for you too, and so take a look at how our approach to packaging reduction and also how BioZ have had a significant impact with Thornton’s Chocolates.